Accepting a Police Caution

 - Road traffic offences (speeding, parking fines) except where the matter has been dealt with by way of a 'fixed penalty notice' as such matters do not constitute a criminal conviction.

 - Investigations or determinations by any of the other health regulatory bodies, as well as primary care organisations.

-Also, you practice on The National Performer’s list and are therefore also obliged under the Performers List regulations under these circumstances to notify your Area Team.
+Also, you practice on The National Performer’s List and are therefore also obliged under the Performers List regulations under these circumstances to notify NHS England.